-In addition to the GRMs that will be established for individual sub-projects, there will also be GRMs at the project level.
-Because project activities will involve visits to local communities by RIT and CSAT staff and meetings with local people, which could present risks to community health and safety, CANARI and INTEC have prepared simplified Stakeholder Engagement Plans, which include GRMs.
-These GRMs are streamlined, considering the limited scope of project activities at the community level and the low risk of adverse social impacts.
-The key measures will be to explain the purpose of any visit to stakeholders, explain the existence of the GRM and make available contact information of CANARI/INTEC and the CEPF Secretariat.
+Visiting project sites may involve visits to local communities by RIT staff and consultants as well as meetings with local people, which could present risks to community health and safety.
+This GRM is streamlined, considering the limited scope of project activities at the community level and the low risk of adverse social impacts.
+The key measures will be to explain the purpose of any visit to stakeholders, explain the existence of the GRM and make available contact information of CANARI and the CEPF Secretariat.
 This will be done through a printed handout or other locally appropriate means.